microeinhundert/docker-homelab/README.md

 ## Domains

-In order for Let's Encrypt certificates to be issued, all domains used must be properly registered in a public DNS.
+For Let's Encrypt certificates to be issued, all domains used must be registered in a public DNS and point to your server via DynDNS.
 Don't worry, access to services running on your server from outside your home network will be prohibited by Traefik.
 If certain services should be accessible to the public, the Traefik middleware `only-internal-ips` should be removed from these services.

 In order for your devices to access private services behind the `only-internal-ips` middleware, these devices should use the AdGuard DNS.